dougiteixeira/proxmoxve/README.md

 [Proxmox VE](https://www.proxmox.com/en/) is an open-source server virtualization environment.
 This integration allows you to poll various data and controls from your instance.

+After configuring this integration, the following information is available:

+ - Binary sensor entities with the status of node and selected virtual machines/containers.
+ - Sensor entities of the selected node and virtual machines/containers.
+Some sensors are created disabled by default, you can enable them by accessing the entity's configuration.
+ - Entities button to control selected virtual machines/containers (see about Proxmox user permissions below).
+By default, the entities buttons to control virtual machines/containers are created disabled.

 ![image](https://user-images.githubusercontent.com/31328123/189549962-1b195b2c-a5b8-40eb-947e-74052543d804.png)

 ## Installation